cyrusimap/cyrus-imapd/docsrc/imap/developer/compiling.rst

 Compile Cyrus
 =============

-There are additional :ref:`compile and installation steps<imapinstall-xapian>` if you are using Xapian for searching, or if you are :ref:`using jmap <developer-jmap>`.
+There are additional :ref:`compile and installation steps<imapinstall-xapian>` if you are using Xapian for searching.

 Default build: mail only
 ------------------------